-Read aloud novels are a huge part of our daily literacy routine.
+Read-aloud novels are a huge part of our daily literacy routine.
 We built in fifteen minutes each day where one of us reads from a novel to our students.
-It is important (even at the higher grades) to model fluency, self-monitoring and questioning techniques when reading aloud to students and we include these minutes in our weekly Language Arts minutes.[Read more…] about Five Novels With Amazing Young Protagonists
+It is important (even at the higher grades) to model fluency, self-monitoring, and questioning techniques when reading aloud to students.
+We include these minutes in our weekly Language Arts minutes.[Read more…] about Five Novels With Amazing Young Protagonists

 Idioms are a complicated thing for many English Language Learners.
 In fact, many students struggle with them in their day-to-day life.
 Every language has its own idioms: phrases that say one thing literally but mean another thing figuratively.